-The Company is a fully integrated Latin American, publicly listed gold mining company based in Lima, Peru.
-Minera IRL currently has one mine in production, the Corihuarmi Gold Mine, which is located in the high Andes and has produced 226,356 ounces between March 2008 and the end of December 2014.
+The Company is engaged in the business of exploring and mining for gold in Peru.
+It has one mine in production, the Corihuarmi Gold Mine, which is located in the high Andes and has produced 273,672 ounces between March 2008 and the end of December 2016.

-The Company's flagship asset within its exploration and development portfolio is the Ollachea Project in Peru.
-An optimized DFS for Ollachea was completed in June 2014 and all permits necessary to commence construction of the mine have been granted.
-In June 2015, the Company secured a \$70 million finance facility structured by the Peruvian state-owned development and promotion bank, Corporación Financiera de Desarrollo S.A. and syndicated through Goldman Sachs Bank USA.
-At 31 December 2014, the Company had 413 employees.
+The Company's flagship exploration and development asset is the Ollachea Project in Peru.
+An optimization of the 2012 Definitive Feasibility Study was completed in June 2014.
+All permits necessary to commence construction of the mine have been granted.
+In June 2015, the Company secured a \$70 million finance facility structured by the Peruvian state-owned development and promotion bank, Corporación Financiera de Desarrollo S.A.
+(COFIDE) and syndicated through Goldman Sachs Bank USA.
+The Bridge Loan was expected to be the first step towards a senior debt facility of up to \$240,000,000 described in a letter of mandate signed by COFIDE and the Company to build Minera IRL's Ollachea Gold Project.
+This initial component was used to repay existing debt, including the \$30 million Macquarie Bank debt facility and the remaining Ollachea property payment due to Rio Tinto.